Section A: What is the UK Service Supplier Visa?

 An application can be made for a Service Supplier visa up to 3 months before the day the applicant is due to start work in the UK.
 This date is listed on the Certificate of Sponsorship.
 The applicant must also apply for their visa within 3 months of getting their CoS.
 This is an electronic record containing various details, including information about the work the applicant will be doing in the UK and their start date, and if the sponsor certifies maintenance.

-The documentation needed will depend on the nature of the application, but will include a valid passport or other travel document to prove the applicant’s identity and nationality.
+The documentation needed will depend on the nature of the application, but will include a valid passport or other travel document to prove the applicant’s identity and nationality, with a blank page if a vignette is required.
 It could also include proof of personal savings, evidence that the applicant has worked for their employer outside the UK for 12 months or has been doing relevant work for the 12 months immediately before they apply if they’re self-employed, as well as proof of their degree or qualifications.
 They may also need tuberculosis test results if from a listed country.

 Document | Description |